alanjameskluegel/business_associations_casebook/README.md

 Once you have your very own copy, you can choose to change, add, or remove various features.
 This includes:

 * Changing the references to specific state laws to whichever state you choose.
-(As of right now I only have KY, DC, and IL, but I am more than happy to work with you to add your state corporate law to the master file.)
+(As of right now I have KY, DC, WI, and IL, but I am more than happy to work with you to add your state corporate law to the master file.)
 * Adding or removing particular cases.
 * Including in the text any practice problems you might want students to work on.
 * Introducing particular chapters with a glossary of terms.
 (I am currently working on this feature.)